2 May 2024

 Defining what is "digitized" and what is "cultural heritage" is often done from the institutional norms of Western based galleries, libraries, archives and museums.
 These institutions do valuable work, but value and enable access in the default mediums of the West.
 Pacific based communities and institutions are not often able to replicate these models.

-This talk will share the thinking behind the design, development and functionality of the site digitalpasifik.org.
-We will invite participants to consider how records of their institution could be shared in the Pacific, and how to make these records accessible to the people of the Pacific.
+This talk shares the thinking behind the design, development and functionality of the site digitalpasifik.org.
+We invited participants to consider how records of their institution could be shared in the Pacific, and how to make these records accessible to the people of the Pacific.

 Eero Hyvönen: Creating and using a national linked open data infrastructure for cultural heritage applications and Digital Humanities Research: Lessons learned